-Thesis title- 'Understanding transboundary impacts of multi-hazard early warning systems and their cultural context'
+Thesis title: 'Understanding transboundary impacts of multi-hazard early warning systems and their cultural context'

 This research intends to enhance the understanding of transboundary EWS between Nepal and India by exploring issues around disaster risk governance and risk communication in the region.
 This study will use observation, interviews and focus group discussions at the community level, across the Nepal and India border to assess cultural dynamics that affect transboundary EWS.

 Specifically, this study will explore: How the flood risk is managed in this region; how effectively is the risk information co-produced; how community understand the risk and comprehend the early warning information; what position do the vulnerable communities hold in decision making for the EWS; and finally, what are the policy issues around transboundary EWS between Nepal and India.
-These are the crucial unanswered questions which are necessary to understand transboundary EWS.
+These are the crucial unanswered questions that are necessary to understand transboundary EWS.

 See Gaurab's research profile